 7.01 POWER TO BORROW.

-The City may incur indebtedness upon authorization by the Council, by ordinance, by issuing its bonds or notes in anticipation of bonds, or in anticipation of income, to finance any public works project which the Council may decide to construct or existing enterprise it may decide to acquire.
+The City may incur indebtedness upon authorization by the Council, by ordinance, by issuing its bonds or notes in anticipation of bonds, or in anticipation of income, to fi nance any public works project which the Council may decide to construct or for capital assets it may decide to acquire.
 Such projects shall include, but shall not be restricted to, those specifically authorized by general state law.
 In issuing such bonds or notes, Council shall be bound by the definitions, limitations, and procedures prescribed by the Constitution and general laws of Ohio then in effect.

 7.02 RESTRICTIONS ON BOND ISSUES.